heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Creating a branch

-{Provide instructions for creating a branch when making changes to your project's cloned repository.}
+{Provide instructions for creating a branch.}

 #### Creating and submitting pull requests